GLOBAL MARKETS-Asian stocks slide as focus turns to US jobs

 By Tom Westbrook

-SINGAPORE, Dec 5 (Reuters) - Asian stocks slipped to three-week lows on Tuesday while bonds and the dollar steadied as investors tempered expectations for cuts to U.S. interest rates and waited on U.S. jobs data.
+SINGAPORE, Dec 5 (Reuters) - Asian stocks slipped to three-week lows and Hong Kong's unloved Hang Seng index slumped to a one-year trough on Tuesday while bonds and the dollar steadied as investors tempered expectations for cuts to U.S. interest rates and waited on U.S. jobs data.

 Gold hung on above $2,000 after a wild session on Monday, when it hit a record high in Asia before recoiling sharply lower.

+"The market has more or less priced the soft landing scenario (for the U.S. economy) to perfection," said Bank of Singapore strategist Moh Siong Sim.
+"Overnight there was a bit of a reality check -- maybe it was too ambitious."

-Treasuries had come under a little pressure overnight as traders calibrated pretty aggressive pricing for U.S. interest rate cuts.
-Two-year yields rose 9.1 basis points (bps) and were steady at 4.64% in Asia trade.
+Treasuries had come under a little pressure on Monday as traders calibrated pretty aggressive pricing for U.S. interest rate cuts.
+Two-year yields rose 9.1 basis points (bps) and were steady at 4.62% in Asia trade.

 Having been encouraged by a benign inflation report three weeks ago, futures imply about 125 bps of cuts in 2024.